connect-group/frontend-technical-test/README.md

 # Frontend Technical Test for [TeamITG](https://teamitg.com/)

 It is a quick coding challenge.
 It is important to note that it is not by any means a test, and there are no trick questions.
 We want to understand how you write code and solve problems.
-You are allowed to use search engine or StackOverflow during the session.
+You are allowed to use search engines or StackOverflow during the session.

 ## System requirements
 You’ll want to ensure you have the following already installed on your local machine before getting started with the test: